a-tk/lwefd/Proposal.md

 simple and cheap hardware, such as Raspberry Pi, so that it is accessible to even the smallest households or organizations.

-The goal to the project will be:
-	- single page web app
-	- capability to run on Raspberry Pi
-	- Interface with more than one type of CI system
+The goal to the project will be a single page web app, capability to run on Raspberry Pi, interface with more than one type of CI system, be user extensible and configurable.
-	-

 ## Web Technologies

-Node.js webserver
+###Node.js webserver
+The base of the system
-Ext.js MVC framework
+###Ext.js MVC framework
-Angular.js
+Allow strong software development paradigms
+###Angular.js
+Allow the front end to be a dynamic single page app
-Sqlite DB
+###Sqlite DB
+A strong and resilient back end

 ## Stretch Goals